 Facilitating coordination and alignment among NAIC committees/task forces/working groups related to its work in reviewing current asset risk framework.

 Assessing the impact and effectiveness of potential changes in contributing to the identification of weakly capitalized companies; i.e., those companies at action levels.

+Monitor and evaluate changes to the Purposes and Procedure Manual of the NAIC Investment Analysis Office to determine if assets or, specifically, investments evaluated by the NAIC Securities Valuation Office are relevant to the RBC formula in determining the threshold capital and surplus for all insurance companies or whether reporting and analytical tools available to the regulator are more appropriate means to address the risk.

 The Generator of Economic Scenarios (GOES) (E/A) Subgroup of the Life Risk-Based Capital (E) Working Group and the Life Actuarial (A) Task Force will: